Monday, March 18, 2013

 Click For Larger View

-John "Henry" Topper born 1777 in Northampton Pennsylvania, son of Andrew Topper 1747-1831.
-Andrew was son of Christian Topper 1715-1789.
+John "Henry" Topper was born in 1777 in Northampton, Pennsylvania, and was the son of Andrew Topper from 1747-1831.
+Andrew was the son of Christian Topper 1715-1789.
 Christian left Germany in 1748 to settle in America.

-In the 1810 and 1820 census Topper is found in Hampshire County Virginia, now West Virginia.
+In the 1810 and 1820 census, Topper is found in Hampshire County, Virginia, now West Virginia.

 1810 Census